S. 146: TAKE IT DOWN Act

 5

-A removal request must be in writing and include exactly 4 required elements: a physical or electronic signature, identification of the depiction and its location, a statement of good-faith belief that the depiction is nonconsensual, and contact information for the individual or an authorized representative.
-Platforms are protected from liability for good-faith removal.
+To trigger the 48-hour clock, a removal request has to be in writing and include four items: a physical or electronic signature, enough information to locate the image, a good-faith statement that it's nonconsensual, and contact information for the person or their authorized representative.

 6